ngundotra/code2pix/README.md

 Specifically, we believe that code2pix can be used to create a GAN to replace pix2code.
 This is a  direction for future research that is within reach now having completed this project.

+## Contributions

+All code presented is written by myself.
+However, the following members contributed to the pre-production code and project: Samyak Parajuli, Luke Dai, Ajay Raj, Aismit Das, Dennis Yang, and Japjot Singh.

 ## Requirements

 All requirements are in `requirements.txt`.